8Bit Flesh Donors

 Under a pseudonym: Author, Screenwriter, Playwright, TV Writer, Lyricist, Design Book Artist

-With my local team: Writer/Art Director (micro-budget video movies, animation), Web Series Producer/Director, Writer/Artist/Producer (FX Videos)
+With my local team: Producer (micro-budget video movies), Web Series Producer/Director, Writer/Artist/Producer (FX Videos and a Zine)

 what I've been upto